-NO. APPROVED CONTENTS IN 2022 AGSM RESULTS 1.
-Approving the plan of using treasury stocks to issue shares under ESOP In 2024, the Company successfully utilized treasury shares for issuance under the employee stock ownership plan (1,041,650 shares), which was approved by the State Securities Commission of Vietnam (SSC).
-2. Approving private placement plan On April 23, 2024, the State Securities Commission (SSC) issued an official dispatch confirming complete receipt of the Company's application for the private placement of shares.
-The Company will proceed with this offering and complete the placement within 90 days from the date the SSC issued its approval in writing.
-3. Approving treasure stock selling In 2024, the Company successfully sold 1,500,000 treasury shares, and the transaction was approved by the SSC.
+No. Approved Contents in 2022 AGSM Results 1.
+Approving the plan of using In 2024, the Company successfully utilized treasury treasury stocks to issue shares for issuance under the employee stock ownership shares under ESOP plan (1,041,650 shares), which was approved by the State Securities Commission of Vietnam (SSC).
+2. Approving private placement In 2024 and early 2025, the Company prepared an official plan letter responding to the SSC regarding the private placement registration dossier, with two main amendments: the issuance price and the intended use of capital from the issuance.
+The Company will implement the private placement after receiving the SSC's approval on the registration dossier.
+3. Approving treasure stock In 2024, the Company successfully sold 1,500,000 selling treasury shares, and the transaction was approved by the SSC.